IntroToZoom/ITZ/README.md

 <LI> V.10 4/20/2020.
 Made some clarifying and language edits based on feedback.
 Corrected some of the figures.
 Added Appendix D. Glossary.
 Added section on 3.3 Share Screen.
 Edited Introduction and Quick Instructions sections Moved old Section 5. to the new Section 4.1.
 Then old Section 6. is the new Section 5.
 Each Section and Appendix now starts after a page break.

 <LI> V.9 4/19/2020.
 Various corrections from version V.8.
 V.8 4/13/2020.
 Made some clarifying and language edits based on feedback.
 Increased the figure sizes so they are more readable which unfortunately makes the document longer.
 Added section on Chat.
-Added more details on settings in the Appendix B and C. So far it has all Windows screen shots, but may add screen shots or language describing them for other devices can send me screen shots.
+Added more details on settings in the Appendix B and C. So far it has all Windows screen shots, but may add screen shots or language describing them for other devices.

 <LI> V.7 4/12/2020.
 Moved some things to some Appendices and simplified some things.
 Improved sections on joining a meeting, adding a Zoom contact and starting a meeting using Zoom contacts.